 The whole process of changing residences is kind of unsettling.
-It’s caused me to realize that I have a habit of holding on to way more stuff than I actually need.
-In the moving preparation and purging of personal belongings, I’ve realized once again that too many possessions can stop up the flow of living.
+It causes me to realize that I have a habit of holding on to way more stuff than I actually need.
+In the moving preparation and purging of personal belongings, I’ve learned that too many possessions can stop up the flow of living.

-This has caused me to pause and consider these questions.
+This is an excellent time to pause and consider these questions.
 Where do you live?
 Do you need to move?

 I’ve actually lived in a small number of places.
 I was born in Pueblo, Colorado.
 I was raised as a child in Jacksonville, Florida.
 After leaving the east coast, the days of my youth were spent living in various places in northeast Alabama: Gadsden, Atalla, Cedar Bluff.

 After marriage, we remained in northeast Alabama: Cedar Bluff, Piedmont, and Jacksonville.
-For the previous seven years, we maintained a residence in Griffin, Georgia.
+For about seven years, we maintained a residence in Griffin, Georgia.

 What about now?
-We have very recently relocated our household to the greater Pensacola, Florida.
-By God’s grace, this house will become our home, and we will experience contentment in Cantonment.
+We now reside in the greater Pensacola, Florida area.
+By God’s grace, we’re experiencing contentment in Cantonment.

 In Luke’s Gospel, we learn that Jesus experienced two different responses in two different towns.
 Pause and read the text by clicking this link.

 Nazareth was resistant to Jesus.
 Capernaum was responsive to Him.
-I’d like to suggest that you and I live in one of these two places.
+You and I live in one of these two places.

 First, we find Jesus in Nazareth.
-The people of Nazareth were familiar with Him and alas they allowed their familiarity with Joseph’s son hurt them.
-They couldn’t get past their familiarity, and it caused them to be faithless.
+The people of Nazareth were familiar with Him, and alas, they allowed their familiarity with Joseph’s son to hurt them.
+They couldn’t get past their familiarity, which caused them to be faithless.
 This lack of faith quickly turned into frustration, and they wanted to throw Jesus off a cliff.

 The people of Nazareth were resistant to the Son of God.